Join our Team

 SAIT Summer Camps offers a variety of ways to be involved where you can have fun, be part of a team, learn valuable job skills and make a positive impact in the community.

-SAIT Summer Camps (SSC) is hiring camp administrators for its 2023 summer day camps.
-The candidate will have experience and/or knowledge in the area of child and youth education.
-The candidate will have experience supervising peers/adults.
-This individual should also have strong verbal and written communication skills evidenced by their customer service experience, which will be utilized frequently in this program.
+SAIT Summer Camps (SSC) is hiring three Camp Administrators for the 2024 summer camps season.
+The candidates will have experience and/or knowledge in the area of child and youth education.
+The candidates will have experience supervising peers in a workplace setting.

 This fast-paced, deadline-driven position requires an exceptional attitude, organizational skills, time management capabilities, and communication skills.
 This leadership position is essential to ensuring the camp experience runs smoothly and is enjoyable for campers, camp leaders, parents, and staff.